-Through the Criminal Law and Procedure certificate at Creighton School of Law, you’ll be prepared for a legal career focused on fundamental issues of security, personal liberty and constitutional rights.
+Through the Criminal Law and Procedure concentration at Creighton School of Law, you’ll be prepared for a legal career focused on fundamental issues of security, personal liberty and constitutional rights.

 Students may complete the substantial writing project by: